How to identify if you're being bullied at work, how to stop it, and advice on getting support.

 - your manager or supervisor

 Some employers have specially trained staff to help with bullying and harassment problems.
 They're sometimes called "harassment advisers".
-If the bullying is affecting your health, visit your GP.
+If the bullying is affecting your health, visit a GP.

 Recognise that criticism or personal remarks are not connected to your abilities.
 They reflect the bully's own weaknesses, and are meant to intimidate and control you.
 Stay calm, and do not be tempted to explain your behaviour.
 Ask them to explain theirs.